Cyriaque Lamar

 “Don’t worry, I’ll be dead in seven weeks.
 Wait, why are your eyes red?”

-There was a deluge of data glyphs, as The Cute Pals relayed their awful adventure.
-Tippi told Xoz about a tongue made of brains, the broad strokes of her 9,000-year voyage through spacetime, and how her eyes had turned into hammers.
+There was a deluge of data glyphs, as The Cute Pals relayed their awful afternoon.
+Tippi told Xoz about a tongue made of brains, and the broad strokes of her 9,000-year voyage through spacetime.
 Lina-2 prattled on about the cruelty of realtors, and how rats were secretly whales.
 Due to the cramped nature of the memory crown, everyone spoke over the other, and the mollusk understood the barest fraction of what had actually precipitated.

 “So, if I am understanding correctly,” said Xoz.
 “Tippi is the queen of the rats, Lina is Kubla Kahn’s pleasure dome, and I’m down an arm.
 Clearly I’m losing this picnic.”